haithamelmengad/algorithms/questions/js.md

 1. How can you catch exceptions in JavaScript?
 1. What's hoisting?
 What gets hoisted and what doesn't?
 1. What's an Immediately-Invoked Function Expression (IIFE)?
 Why do we use them?
+1. What is the `this` keyword equal to inside a function?
 1. What's the different between .call() and .apply()?
 1. How does 'this' work in JavaScript?
 1. What's the .prototype property in JavaScript?
 When do we use it?
 1. What's the purpose of the 'new' keyword?
 1. What's the difference between 'throw' and 'return'?
 1. What's the return value of a function that doesn't call 'return'?
+1. What's a closure?
+How do you use closures in JavaScript?
 1. What are the different ways of defining a function in JS?
 What are their pros and cons?
 When might we use each?
   - global, non-hoisted, local & hoisted
 1. Can you access a variable defined inside a function, __outside__ of that function?
 If not, why?